 5) Utilize Online Business Directories

 Online business directories are websites like Yelp and YellowPages, but there are many more.
-Getting your business name, address, and phone number into these directories help visibility and also boost your local SEO.
+Getting your business name, address, and phone number into these directories helps visibility and also boosts your local SEO.
 Some listings may even show reviews taken from other local sites while crawling the web.
 Similar to Google My Business, make sure to include the following basics:

 - A link to your website